-The best of those customer service tips stem not from guesswork but from carefully-crafted studies that define good support.
+The best of those customer service best practices stem not from guesswork but from carefully-crafted studies that define good support.

 To guide the way, we partnered with ESG Research to build a framework around customer experience maturity and customer experience success.
 After surveying 1,000 CX leaders worldwide, ESG identified three levels of maturity: the leaders, those in the middle of the pack, and those at risk of falling behind—Champions, Risers, and Starters.

-Read on for 16 customer service tips based on our research.
+Read on for 16 customer service best practices based on our research.

 Here are customer service tips practiced by customer service Champions.

 - Give agents tools

 - Train agents